Groumy/Groumy.github.io/_drafts/going-black.md

 # My player needs

-Based on discussion and observations of their reactions when we discussed changing campaign heres the issues my players had with the Cypher System.
+Based on discussion and observations of their reactions when we discussed changing campaign here's the issues my players had with the Cypher System :

+* [character options](#character-options) were a little bit to heavy for their tastes
+* [character creation](#character-creation) tooked too much time (_probably related to the number of character options and decision paralysis_)
+* they had a hard time to remember [the rules](#the-rules)

+Let's discuss each one

 ## Character options